Protect Your Furry Friend's Heart:

 The good news is that

-Heartworm diseases is preventable
+Heartworm disease is preventable

 Monthly pills